VzBoT3D/VzBoT-UserMods/RODAM_3D/180_Hinges/README.md

 ## 180 HINGES

+## !!!!
+Attention, this will not fit the aluminium version, it's a mod just for the print version of the motor mount !!!
+# Mod the step file to fit the alu version

 This is a simple mod that just off set the pin hole of the hinges to anable a full 180 door open !
 No need to modifie anything on the original design, it use the same holes as the original design.
 Just print and install.